 Abundance Fantasies: Cornucopia

-The cornucopia, otherwise known as the Horn of Plenty, is commonly a large horn-shaped container overflowing with produce, flowers, nuts, other edibles, or wealth in some form.
-It’s mythological origins are connected to the birth and nurturance of the infant Zeus, who had to be hidden from his devouring father.
-In a cave on the island of Crete, baby Zeus was cared for and protected by a number of divine attendants, including the goat Amalthea, who fed him with her milk.
-Baby Zeus had unusual strength and in playing with his nursemaid accidentally broke off one of her horns.
-The horn turned out to have the divine power to provide unending nourishment.
-The word cornucopia inspired the nickname given to a group of futurists, called cornucopians, who believe the world will in fact provide a practically limitless abundance of natural resources because of advances in technology.
-According to them we’re already living in the horn of plenty, we just have to figure out how to use it properly.
-Perhaps the most significant technological advancement to do so will be the technology to downsize the human body and shrink into the promised land of abundance.
-If we don’t act soon that horn of plenty will run dry, and no god or technology can provide us then.
+The cornucopia, otherwise known as the Horn of Plenty, and literally meaning Horn of Abundance, is commonly depicted as a large horn-shaped woven container overflowing with fruits, vegetables, flowers, nuts, and other foods and symbols of abundance.
+It’s mythological origins are connected to the birth and nurturance of the infant Zeus, who was hidden from his devouring father.
+In a cave on the island of Crete, baby Zeus was cared for and protected by a number of divine attendants, including the goat Amalthea, who fed him with her reinforced milk.
+Baby Zeus was unusually strong and while playing with his nursemaid he accidentally broke off one of her horns.
+The horn turned out to have the divine power to provide unending nourishment, and foods started to flow from it, as is still symbolised in most contemporary images of it.
+The word cornucopia inspired the nickname given to a group of futurists, called cornucopians, who believe that like the Horn of plenty, Earth will also provide practically limitless abundance, most of it because of advances in technology.
+According to the cornucopians we’re already living in the Horn of plenty, we just have to figure out how to use it properly.
+Another approach, and one that is strongly preferred by The Incredible Shrinking Man, is to shrink towards abundance, rather than continuously grow to meet our always increasing needs.

 […] of having seemingly unlimited human needs and wants, in a world of limited resources.
 Several cornucopians have explored the notion of the post-scarcity economy, with unlimited free goods, services and […]